 What Exactly are Public Defenders?

 A public defender can only be used in cases when a defendant cannot afford a private criminal defense attorney.
-The qualifications of using a public defender are dependent on the defendant’s income.
+The qualifications for using a public defender are dependent on the defendant’s income.

 Public defenders are typically characterized as over-worked and underpaid government employees who don’t give individual cases enough attention.